 In addition, we hold fantastic age-appropriate services for children, preschool-age (with at least one parent in attendance), and engaging drop-off youth services for grades K-7.
 On the second day of Rosh Hashanah, in addition to our traditional service in the Sanctuary, we offer a broad-based Family Service in the tent, geared for families with children of all ages, led by Rabbi Liben and Rav Shira Shazeer.
 Family Service FAQs are found here.
 Babysitting is also available for children 18 months and above with prior registration

 To help prepare for the High Holy Days, please join us as Temple Beth Am, Temple Beth Sholom, Temple Israel and Congregation Or Atid join together for a joint Selichot observance.

 The shofar calls us to “wake up” to hear the voice of the Eternal, to hear our own voice and to hear the voice of those around us.
 Learn how to “be like a shofar” through prayer/study, music and mindfulness.
-Full details can be found here
+Details for 2020 will be published when they become available.